17 Top-Rated Ski Resorts on the East Coast, 2024/25

 The learning program is outstanding, and learners will appreciate the separate area dedicated to them, where they can perfect their skills without other trails passing through it.
 Less experienced skiers will also find a green trail from the summit, so they can enjoy the panoramic views of New Hampshire's largest lake, spreading below.

-In the past three years, Gunstock has spent in excess of $1 million on improvements, adding more high-efficiency snowmaking equipment and groomers, enhancing the Terrain and Freestyle Park.
-A new rental building and tuning shop is under construction near the learning center, streamlining the rental process.
+In the past few years, Gunstock has spent in excess of $1 million on improvements, adding more high-efficiency snowmaking equipment and groomers, and enhancing the Terrain and Freestyle Park.
+Getting rentals is now much easier in the new rental building and tuning shop near the learning center.

 Although there is no on-mountain lodging, The Summit Resort, six miles away in Laconia, has an indoor pool and family-sized rooms.